rudyatkinson/azure-playfab-function-sync/README.md

 ### `playfab-clean-unused-functions`

 **`Optional`** Playfab functions which are does not contains at Azure function app will be unregistered.
 The input must be **true** or **false**.
 Default value is **false**.

+## Requirements

+**`AzureWebJobsSecretStorageType`**
+The Azure ARM API doesn't return functions for function apps with 'Blob' storage type.
+Set storage type to 'Files' to use the action.

+Follow the steps below to make changes;

+* Move to FunctionApp > Configuration.
+* Create 'AzureWebJobsSecretStorageType' in the application settings, if it doesn't exist.
+* Set its value to 'Files'.

+*AzureWebJobsSecretStorageType*

+*Specifies the repository or provider to use for key storage.
+Currently, the supported repositories are blob storage ("Blob") and the local file system ("Files").
+The default is blob in version 2 and file system in version 1.*

 ## Example Usage